brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

     ##                                  LRT df    pval
     ## LR test, lambda = (1 0.5 1) 3.818622  3 0.28173

-Here we get a small LRT, which is very good!
-Despite this we have a p-value of .2
+Here we get a small score for the Linear Regression Test, which is very good and indicated that the data is now following linear properties.

-Following with the proceedures from the MLS pdf we have:
+Below we  visualizing the relationship of our predictors.

 ``` r
 day_trsf <- with(day, data.frame( hum1 , sqrt(windspeed), temp ))